skipbit/scrap/docs/CODINGSTYLE.md

 ## Summary

-This coding style guide was established to improve the quality and maintainability of the SCRAP project.
+This coding style guide was established to improve the quality and maintainability of the scrap project.
 By having all team members follow these rules, we can maintain a consistent and readable codebase.

 If you have any questions or suggestions regarding the style, please contact the project maintainers.